evalengine/kaito-yaps-mcp/README.md

 # Kaito Yaps MCP

+> This is unofficial implementation of Kaito Yaps API for Model Context Protocol (MCP).

 This tool enables Claude AI to interact with the Kaito Yaps API for retrieving tokenized attention scores for Twitter/X users.

 Introduction to MCP: https://modelcontextprotocol.io/quickstart